-Bob Stanley - Bob Stanley, the original owner drove a semi truck to Salt Lake city to purchase WWII surplus items in 1947 as Stan's was born.
+Bob Stanley, the original owner and namesake to Stan’s saw a business opportunity post WWII as he drove a semi-truck to Salt Lake City to purchase military surplus items in 1947.
+He drove the truckload back to Wenatchee and Stanley & Sons was established in a small lobby of an apartment building in South Wenatchee.
 Bob showed both his brothers how to open stores and persuaded both to follow in his footsteps.
-As many of Stan’s customers know Bob bought anything and everything that he felt was a “good deal".
-Therefore Bob ended up buying large quantities of items such as semi truck loads of motor oil, car tires, car chains, and rubber overshoes.
-Bob actually lived at the store until very late in his life which he felt helped him keep the business running successfully.
+As many of Stan’s customers know Bob bought anything and everything that he felt was a “good deal” throughout the years.
+Therefore Bob ended up buying large quantities of items such as semi-truck loads of motor oil, car tires, car chains, and rubber overshoes, some of the items not even in new condition.
+Bob was a true entrepreneur and was always looking for the best deal!
+Bob even lived at the store until very late in his life which he felt helped him keep the business running successfully.

-When Bob's realized he did not have much time left in his life he did two things.
-First Bob sold the store to long time business associate Ethel Wright who had worked with Bob since 1958.
+Towards the end of his life Bob wanted to ensure that the future of Stan’s was in good hands.
+Bob sold the store to his long time business associate Ethel Wright who had worked with Bob since 1958.
 Bob felt this was his best chance to keep his store running the way he wanted and without stripping the store of its identity.
-Second, he pledged to donate $1 million to the new construction of the Wenatchee Civic and Performing Arts Center.
-While the center’s name has been a controversial point since Bob’s death, one thing is for certain: Without Mr. Stanley's donation the Civic Center would not have had the funds to be built when it was.
+Bob also pledged to donate $1 million dollars to the new construction of the Wenatchee Civic and Performing Arts Center.
+He made partial payments on this pledge and upon his death Ethel Wright fulfilled the pledge obligation to ensure Bob’s legacy lived on in Wenatchee.
+The center’s name has been a somewhat controversial point since Bob’s death, but it’s for certain that Bob and Ethel’s contribution to the center made it a possibility for this Wenatchee gem to become a reality!